Undergraduate Teacher Program

 Please return all application materials to the Education Department in Hauge Administration Building Room 121.

-Deadlines: Priority deadline December 1 for current PLU students with 50 credits or more (as of September 6, 2016) and February 24 for current PLU and Transfer Students to guarantee consideration.
+Deadlines: Priority deadline December 1 for current PLU students with 50 credits or more and February 23 for current PLU and Transfer Students to guarantee consideration.

 - Cumulative GPA of at least 2.75